-- Security as a Service-Our customers purchase our natively integrated FortiGuard security subscription services as an add-on to products and solutions across the Platform Extension products and services with the goal of receiving real-time threat intelligence and protection updates.
-The rich set of FortiGuard services is built from the ground up to provide comprehensive protection for users and applications, including market leading offerings for IPS, Web, video and DNS filtering, AV and cloud sandbox as well as OT and IoT Security.
-The FortiGuard security services are provided from our FortiGuard Labs and cloud-delivered to provide real-time unified protection across network endpoint and cloud.
-FortiCare technical support services and the support of technical account managers, resident engineers and professional service consultants for implementations or training services. - Support and Professional Services-Fortinet offers technical support, FortiOS updates and extended product warranty through our FortiCare support services.
+- Security as a Service-Our customers purchase our natively integrated FortiGuard security subscription services as an add-on to products and solutions across the Enhanced Platform Technology products and services with the goal of receiving real-time threat intelligence and protection updates.
+The rich set of FortiGuard security subscription services is built from the ground up to provide comprehensive protection for users and applications, including market leading offerings for IPS, Web, video and DNS filtering, AV and cloud sandbox as well as OT and IoT Security.
+The FortiGuard security subscription services are provided from our FortiGuard Labs and cloud-delivered to provide real-time unified protection across network endpoint and cloud. - Support and Professional Services-Fortinet offers technical support, FortiOS updates and extended product warranty through our FortiCare support services.
 In addition to our technical support services, we offer a range of advanced services, including premium support, professional services and expedited warranty replacement.
+Our advanced support service offerings include technical account managers that act as a single point of contact and customer advocate within Fortinet.
 Our professional service offerings include resident engineers and professional service consultants for implementations or trainings.